 CATASTROPHIC HEALTH INSURANCE PLAN

-A catastrophic health insurance plan covers essential health benefits but has a very high deductible.
-This means it provides a kind of "safety net" coverage in case you have an accident or serious illness.
+A catastrophic health insurance plan covers essential health benefits but comes with a very high deductible.
+This means it acts as a "safety net" in case of accidents or serious illnesses.

-Catastrophic plans usually do not provide coverage for services like prescription drugs or shots.
-Premiums for catastrophic plans may be lower than traditional health insurance plans, but deductibles are usually much higher.
+Typically, catastrophic plans do not provide coverage for services like prescription drugs or vaccinations.
+While the premiums for catastrophic plans may be lower than those of traditional health insurance plans, the deductibles are generally much higher.

 INDIVIDUAL AND FAMILY HEALTH INSURANCE